hijklmno/coding-exercise/go/README.md

 ### Part 2 - Using proper go tests
 Your goal is to use go unit tests to test the function `ValidateWordPrefixes`.

-You may reuse the test cases in `validator.go`.
+You may reuse the test cases in `main.go`.

 ### Part 3 - Running locally
 Get the Go app the run locally.
 In main.go, set `webEnabled` to `true`.